vansh-09/FactFlow/README.md

 ## 📄 License

-MIT License - see LICENSE file for details
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+### What this means:
+- ✅ You can use, modify, and distribute this software
+- ✅ You can use it for commercial purposes
+- ⚠️ Any derivative work must also be open-source under GPL-3.0
+- ⚠️ You must disclose the source code when distributing
+- ⚠️ You must include the original license and copyright notice

 ## 👨‍💻 Author

-Built with ⚡ by [Vansh]
+Built with ⚡ by [Vansh-09]

 ---